SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 An important aspect when modernizing a site is understanding the customizations used on that site because not all existing customizations continue to work after the site is modernized.
 A classic example that occurs frequently is a site banner that shows some type of company information (such as a legal notice).

 This typically is realized via a user custom action that embeds JavaScript on the page, which in turn is responsible for showing the banner.
 This banner is visible on all classic pages, but will not be visible on modern pages.
-To work around this problem, you can implement the banner as a SharePoint Framework application customizer extension and deploy that to the tenant/site.
+To work around this problem, you can implement the banner as a SharePoint Framework Application Customizer extension and deploy that to the tenant/site.

 This article gives an overview of the customizations that are not compatible with the modern user interface and guidelines on how to remediate them.